buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 both IPv4-to-IPv4 and GUA-to-GUA (Global Unicast Address) communications in local use scenarios.
 The document defines mechanisms for nodes to identify and incorporate known-local prefixes into their address selection policy tables.
-It further clarifies the unconditional requirement for implementing Rule 5.5 of RFC 6724 and reduces the default precedence for 6to4 addresses.
+It introduces a requirement to implement Rule 5.5 of RFC 6724 and reduces the default precedence for 6to4 addresses.
 These updates enhance the supportability of typical deployment environments, including automatic and unmanaged configurations, and promote consistent IPv6-over-IPv4 precedence behavior for both ULA and GUA within local networks.
 The document acknowledges that certain atypical deployment models may require explicit configuration to achieve intended operational outcomes.

 --- middle